Robert-Carlton/Robert-Carlton/README.md

 - [Anthropics Educational Courses](https://github.com/anthropics/courses/tree/master) - Five courses from Anthropic primarily focused on prompting.
 - [1000+ Postgress Extensions](https://gist.github.com/joelonsql/e5aa27f8cc9bd22b8999b7de8aee9d47) - Postgress extensions galore for when you need Postgress to do more!
 - [LLM Supervised Fine Tuning (SFT) Datasets for specific domains](https://github.com/mlabonne/llm-datasets) - A curated set of supervised fine-tuning datasets for general purpose, mathematical, coding, instruction following and few other domain specific SFT datasets.
+- [LLM Course](https://github.com/mlabonne/llm-course) - A short course on LLM engineering.
+Great if you want to dig into the details of LLMs and be able to build/modify your own-some theory and lots of code.

 ## 🌍 Current interests
 - Generative AI